Spin dynamics of the antiferromagnetic Heisenberg model on a kagome bilayer: Dilution effects

 Since the presence of vacancies does not change the liquid nature or the frustrated spin-interactions in the kagome bilayer, it is unclear whether the non-magnetic impurities introduce any new dynamical effect.
 On the other hand, the so-called orphan spins due to the dilution are known to induce nontrivial effects on the equilibrium properties of the kagome bilayer~\cite{schiffer97}.
 The orphan spin corresponds to defect triangular simplex with only one surviving spin and two non-magnetic sites~\cite{henley01,moessner99}.
-Since the simplex constraint cannot be satisfied in such defect triangle, its total spin $\mathbf L_\alpha \neq 0$, and behave as free spins with a fractionalized length~$S/2$ when perturbed by a magnetic field~\cite{henley01}.
+An example of the orphan spin is shown in Fig.~\ref{fig:orphan_spin}.
+One can also think of orphan spin as connecting a $q=3$ triangular simplex and a $q=1$ point simplex, which is the spin itself.
+The orphan spin behaves as a quasi-free spin with a fractionalized length $S/2$ when perturbed by a magnetic field~\cite{sen11,sen12}.
 Experimentally, these seemingly isolated free spins in diluted SCGO produce a Curie-like component in the static susceptibility even at temperatures well below $\Theta_{\rm CW}$~\cite{schiffer97,moessner99}.
 Detailed Monte Carlo simulations uncover a complex spin texture surrounding the defect simplex whose total spins indeed sum to $S/2$~\cite{sen11,sen12}.
 The fractionalized spin-texture also provides a natural explanation for the short-range oscillating signal observed in nuclear magnetic resonance~\cite{limot02}.

+An intuitive argument for the fractionalized $S/2$ orphan spins was originally given by Henley from the viewpoint of bi-simplex structure~\cite{henley01}.
+Because each spin is shared by two simplexes in the bi-simplex lattices such as the kagome-bilayer, the total magnetization can be written as $\mathbf M_{\rm tot} = \frac{1}{2} \sum_{\alpha} \mathbf L_\alpha$, where $\alpha$ now runs over tetrahedral, triangular, and $q=1$ simplexes in the presence of orphan spins.
+In the ground states, total spin of each tetrahedron and triangle simplex remains zero, as evidenced by Monte Carlo simulations~\cite{henley01}.
+As a result, the total magnetization of the system becomes $\mathbf M_{\rm tot} = \frac{1}{2} \sum_{\alpha}^{q=1} \mathbf L_\alpha$, where now the summation is restricted to $q=1$ single-point simplexes.
+As shown above, such $q=1$ simplex is just the orphan spin itself, so we have $\mathbf M_{\rm tot} = \frac{1}{2} \sum_{i \in {\rm orphan}} \mathbf S_i$, which also means that each orphan spin can be viewed as a quasi-free spin with a fractionalized length~$S/2$ when in a magnetic field~\cite{henley01}.

 A natural question then is what is the dynamical manifestation of these orphan spins.
 To this end, we examine the spin-spin autocorrelation function $A(t)$ defined in Eq.~(\ref{eq:At}).
 Fig.~\ref{fig:At_cmp} shows the semi-log plot of autocorrelation functions with and without vacancies obtained from our dynamical simulations.
 In both cases, the initial decay of the autocorrelation can be well described by an exponential function, i.e. $A(t) \sim e^{-t/\tau}$ for small $t$.
 However, while the exponential decay persists to longer time-scales in the non-diluted system, the autocorrelation function of the diluted magnet exhibits a long-time tail, indicating a significantly reduced decline rate of the spin-autocorrelation.